evrythng/evrythng-openapi-tools/README.md

 ### Print API Status

 Print the 'API Status' section for a given `tag`, such as `Thngs`.
-Paths with operations using the tag will be listed as 'Stable' unless the path has `x-api-status` set to something else, such as 'Beta'.
+Paths with operations using the tag will be listed as 'General Availability' unless the path has `x-api-status` set to something else, such as 'Beta'.
 For example:

 ```
 /thngs/{thngId}: